 Why investors and financial analysts use LTM Revenue?
 Here’s a small list –

-- Last twelve months Revenue is considered more recent than the annual reports.
+- The last twelve months Revenue is considered more recent than the annual reports.
 If the investor looks at the annual report in the mid of the next year, she would only understand what happens during the last year.
 As a result, the first 6 months of this year will be skipped.
 But if she calculates LTM revenue, she would get the most recent figures of the company.

 - Short-term measurements don’t serve investors and financial analysts.
 Revenue for the immediate year may not be a big chunk of time, but it serves the purpose.

-- Financial analysts prefer TTM revenue because while acquisition, TTM revenue provides the most accurate value of the business.
+- Financial analysts prefer TTM revenue because, while acquisition, TTM revenue provides the most accurate value of the business.